Loader

 Breeding.

-Small production facilitates barrel-by-barrel control of the wine, establishing styles from the first moment that will make up the final blend, always with a traceability that allows us to know from which plot it comes from and under what conditions it has been vinified.
+The small production facilitates the individual control of each barrel, establishing styles from the very beginning that will make up the final blend.
+With a traceability system that allows us to know from which plot it comes from and under what conditions it has been vinified.
 The aim is to achieve roundness in the wine, that it is at its optimum point and not too far in time.
 The barrel is not a wig to cover alopecia, it is a fine styling professional who will best position what we already have.

 Control